MicrosoftDocs/entra-docs/docs/identity/role-based-access-control/admin-units-members-dynamic.md

 ### Microsoft Graph API

-Use the [Update administrativeUnit](/graph/api/administrativeunit-update?view=graph-rest-beta&preserve-view=true) API to edit the dynamic membership groups rule.
+Use the [Update administrativeUnit](/graph/api/administrativeunit-update?view=graph-rest-beta&preserve-view=true) API to edit the rule for dynamic membership groups.

 Request